xincanfeng/vitsGPT/README.md

 0. Install python requirements.
 Please refer to [requirements.txt](requirements.txt)
     1. You may need to install espeak first: `apt-get install espeak`
 0. Download datasets
-    1. Download and extract the LJSpeech dataset, then rename or create a link to the dataset folder: `ln -s /path/to/LJSpeech-1.1/wavs DUMMY1`
+    1. Download and extract the LJSpeech dataset from [here](https://keithito.com/LJ-Speech-Dataset/), then rename or create a link to the dataset folder: `ln -s /path/to/LJSpeech-1.1/wavs vits/DUMMY1`
-    1. Download and extract the 1-hour LJSpeech dataset, then rename or create a link to the dataset folder: `ln -s /path/to/LJSpeech-1.1/wavs DUMMY2`
+    1. Download and extract the 1-hour LJSpeech dataset from [here](a google drive to appear), then rename or create a link to the dataset folder: `ln -s /path/to/LJSpeech-1.1/wavs vits/DUMMY2`
-    1. Download and extract the EmoV_DB_bea_sem dataset, then rename or create a link to the dataset folder: `ln -s /path/to/LJSpeech-1.1/wavs DUMMY3`
+    1. Download and extract the EmoV_DB_bea_sem dataset from [here](a google drive to appear), then rename or create a link to the dataset folder: `ln -s /path/to/LJSpeech-1.1/wavs vits/DUMMY3`
 0. Build Monotonic Alignment Search and run preprocessing if you use your own datasets.
 ```sh
 # Cython-version Monotonoic Alignment Search